-St Mary and St Joseph's Catholic School
+St Mary & St Joseph's

-- The staff of St Mary and St Joseph School wishes to ensure that students with medical needs receive proper care and support.
-Our intention is to ensure that students with medical conditions should have full access to education including Physical Education, educational visits and extra-curricular activities.
+- 1. The staff of St Mary & St Joseph's school wish to ensure that students with medical needs receive proper care and support.
+Our intention is to ensure that students with medical conditions should have full access to education including Physical Educations, educational visits and extra-curricular activities.
 The governing body will ensure that staff are supported and trained and competent before they take on the responsibility of supporting students with medical conditions. - 2.
 The school's insurance will cover liability relating to the administration of medication. - 3.
-Mrs Fearn will be responsible for ensuring the following: - Procedures to be followed when notification is received that a student will be attending who has a medical condition (including transitional arrangements between schools, re-integration or when students' needs change; arrangements for staff training or support) when a child arrives with a medical
+The SENDCo, Mr Pickavance will be responsible for ensuring the following: - Procedures to be followed when notification is received that a student will be attending who has a medical condition (including transitional arrangements between schools, re-integration or when students' needs change; arrangements for staff training or support) - Procedures to be followed when a student moves to the school mid-term or when a student has a new diagnosis during the year.